boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 (my-app) dev-100@dev100-PC-MK34LEZCBEAD:~/Downloads/my-app/sample$
 ```

-### Creating a super user.
+### Creating a super user account.

-1. After a successfull migration, you may want to create superuser.
+1. After a successfull migration, you may want to create superuser that we will use to logged in into our admin dashboard.

 ```
 python manage.py createsuperuser
 ```

-It will ask basic details for superuser account.
+django will ask some basic details for our superuser account.

 ```
 (my-app) dev-100@dev100-PC-MK34LEZCBEAD:~/Downloads/my-app/sample$ python3 manage.py createsuperuser